andrew-johnson-4/L1IR/README.md

 * Polymorphic Functions (monomorphic definitions only)
 * Stateful Closures (use a tuple with custom calling convention)
 * Let Bindings (use a pattern, bound variables stick around until end of scope)
+* Jumps or Loops (This is an IR for Functional Programming)